nixworks/public/news/2005/01/26/README.md

 ##### Condoleezza Rice
 ### [ Condoleezza Rice is confirmed in the U.S. Senate by a vote of ](/news/2005/01/26/condoleezza-rice-is-confirmed-in-the-u-s-senate-by-a-vote-of.md)
-_Context: Condoleezza Rice, United States Senate_
+_Context: United States Senate, Condoleezza Rice_

 ##### Moazzam Begg
 ### [ After being incarcerated without trial for almost three years, the four British detainees at Guantanamo Bay, Moazzam Begg, Feroz Abbasi, Martin Mubanga and Richard Belmar, are free to go home, having been released without charge by the UK government. ](/news/2005/01/26/after-being-incarcerated-without-trial-for-almost-three-years-the-four-british-detainees-at-guantanamo-bay-moazzam-begg-feroz-abbasi-ma.md)
-_Context: Richard Belmar, Martin Mubanga, Moazzam Begg, Feroz Abbasi_
+_Context: Feroz Abbasi, Martin Mubanga, Richard Belmar, Moazzam Begg_

 ##### Conflict in Iraq
 ### [ Conflict in Iraq: 36 U.S. soldiers have died in a single day in Iraq.
 A helicopter crash in western Iraq has claimed the lives of 30 U.S. marines and a sailor.
 It is the single worst loss of life for US forces since they invaded Iraq in March 2003.
 Elsewhere insurgents killed 4 US troops in Anbar, and another soldier was killed in Baghdad following an RPG attack. ](/news/2005/01/26/conflict-in-iraq-36-u-s-soldiers-have-died-in-a-single-day-in-iraq-a-helicopter-crash-in-western-iraq-has-claimed-the-lives-of-30-u-s-m.md)
-_Context: Anbar Province, Baghdad, Iraq, U.S. marines, 2003 invasion of Iraq, Conflict in Iraq, RPG_
+_Context: U.S. marines, Anbar Province, Iraq, Conflict in Iraq, RPG, 2003 invasion of Iraq, Baghdad_

 ##### World Economic Forum
 ### [ The World Economic Forum begins in Davos, Switzerland ](/news/2005/01/26/the-world-economic-forum-begins-in-davos-switzerland.md)